 Storage configuration: Update your data node storage type, EBS volume type, and EBS storage size per node.

-Dedicated master nodes: Enable or disable the dedicated master node, update the instance type, or modify the number of master nodes.
+Dedicated master nodes: Turn on or turn off the dedicated master node, update the instance type, or modify the number of master nodes.

-UltraWarm data nodes: Enable or disable UltraWarm data nodes, update the instance type, or modify the number of UltraWarm data nodes.
+UltraWarm data nodes: Turn on or turn off UltraWarm data nodes, update the instance type, or modify the number of UltraWarm data nodes.

 6. Choose Submit.

-Note: OpenSearch Service triggers a blue/green deployment process whenever you update your domain.
-If a blue/green deployment process is triggered, the number of nodes in your cluster might temporarily increase while changes are applied.
+Note: OpenSearch Service uses a blue/green deployment process whenever you update your domain.
+If a blue/green deployment process is started, the number of nodes in your cluster might temporarily increase while changes are applied.
 For more information, see Making configuration changes in Amazon OpenSearch Service.

 7. Configure Amazon CloudWatch alarms to monitor your resource utilization.
 For example, you can set an alarm that notifies you when CPUUtilization is above 80%.